SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 ## Respected solemnities

-With respect to the solemnities of the afternoon's inauguration, we pass over in silence.
+With respect to the solemnities of the afternoon's inauguration, we pass over them in silence, as we can add very little.
 May decisions be made in wisdom, kindness, and respect.

 ## Detested absurdities